|2010 Census Population:||1,052,567 (43rd)|

 Rhode Island has 244 census tracts, 815 block groups, and 25,181 census blocks.

-For the 111th Congress (January 2009-January 2011), Rhode Island has two congressional districts.
-Beginning with the 113th Congress (January 2013-January 2015), Rhode Island will continue to have two congressional districts as a result of reapportionment based on the 2010 Census.
+For the 111th Congress (January 2009-January 2011), Rhode Island had two congressional districts.
+For the 113th Congress (January 2013-January 2015), Rhode Island continues to have two congressional districts as a result of reapportionment based on the 2010 Census.

 Rhode Island has 5 elementary school districts, 1 secondary school district, and 30 unified school districts.